 I’m sure you get the picture because you’ve seen this many times.
-Unqualified, sweeping generalizations, launched in some sort of assumed fertile territory where they will be listened.
+Unqualified, sweeping generalizations, launched in some sort of assumed fertile territory where they will be listened to.
 Usually negative, of course.

 The default position is to ignore, or produce some strange sound in return, or magic nodding, or be too ready to agree, prolonging the sweeping generalization.